-Whatever table saw top you have, the idea of cleaning a table saw top comes down to 3 basic principles and that is sanding, removing the slurry, and polishing.
+Whatever table saw surface you have, the idea of cleaning a table saw top comes down to 3 basic principles and that is sanding, removing the slurry, and polishing.

 Depending on the type of material that has been used to make the table saw top, the material you use will differ, but I’ll go into that in more detail later in this article.

-This first step is intended to remove any dirt present, be it rust, resin, or whatever.
+This first step is intended to remove any dirt present, be it rust spots, resin, or whatever.